glycerine/spin_paxos/README.md

 not been established yet."

-So the problem was not _within_ a single round of EPaxos, but _between_ then multiple rounds; a classic location for bugs to creep in! (and something this spin_paxos repository could to be extended to check... but at the moment we
+So the problem was not _within_ a single round of EPaxos, but _between_ the multiple rounds; a classic location for bugs to creep in! (and something this spin_paxos repository could to be extended to check... but at the moment we